Astron/Astron/doc/protocol/12-stateserver.md

 message requires a DistributedObject Id; this means messages can only be sent to one object at a time.

-**STATESERVER_OBJECT_DELETE_RAM(2008)** `args(uint32 do_id)`
-> Delete the object from the State Server; a stored copy on the database is not
-> affected, if one exists.
->
-> The message is also used to inform others of the delete.
-It is broadcast to
-> the objects location, managing AI, and also sent to the owner if one exists.
->
-> If the object has any children, it sends a STATESERVER_OBJECT_DELETE_CHILDREN
-> message over the parent messages channel (1 << 32|parent_id).
->
-> If the object recieved an explicit DELETE_RAM and not an implicit delete (such
-> as a DELETE_CHILDREN from a parent), it sends a STATSERVER_OBJECT_CHANGING_LOCATION
-> to its parent object with INVALID_PARENT and INVALID_ZONE as the new location.
->
-> The delete-notification's sender is equal to the original message's sender.

 **STATESERVER_OBJECT_GET_FIELD(2010)**
     `args(uint32 context, uint32 do_id, uint16 field_id)`
 **STATESERVER_OBJECT_GET_FIELD_RESP(2011)**